donile/notes/restful-web-api.md

     * API fails to provide response to valid request
     * Level 500 status codes

+## Getting Resources

+### Working with Parent/Child Relationships
+If a resource is always the child of a parent, the URI should reflect the mandatory relationship.

+#### Implementation - Get All Children of Parent

+Example URI: `/api/parent/{parentId}/children`

+If parent does not exist, return Not Found status code

+Get children for author from repository

+Map children to DTOs

+Return DTOs

+#### Implementation - Get Child of Parent

+Example URI: `/api/parent/{parentId}/children/{childId}`

+If parent does not exist, return Not Found status code

+If child does not exist, return Not Found status code

+Map child to DTO

+Return DTO

 ## Creating and Deleting Resources

 ## Method Safety